Armstrong and Miller

 Armstrong and Miller are an English comedy double act consisting of the actor-comedians Alexander Armstrong and Ben Miller.
 They have performed in two eponymous television sketch shows, the satirical Timeghost podcast, and many individual television appearances.

 Works

 Radio

 Armstrong and Miller was a short-lived radio programme originally broadcast in March 1998.
 There were four 15-minute episodes and it was broadcast on BBC Radio 4.
 In addition to Alexander Armstrong and Ben Miller it starred Samuel West, and Tony Gardner.

 The Children's Hour was a four-part comedy programme originally broadcast in 1998.
 It starred Alexander Armstrong and Ben Miller as media journalists Craig Children and Martin Bain-Jones in a spoof music/children's/cultural review programme.

 Television

+Saturday Live

+Under the guise of Norwegian rock band "Strijka", Armstrong and Miller featured on several episodes of Saturday Live in 1996.

 Armstrong and Miller

 Four series of the show have been made by Absolutely Productions, the first airing in 1997.
 The first two were titled Armstrong and Miller, and the last two The Armstrong and Miller Show.
 The first series, shown on the Paramount Comedy Channel, had six episodes and the subsequent series, all first shown on Channel 4, consisted of seven episodes.
 The second series was immediately repeated on the Paramount Comedy Channel after its initial broadcast.

 The fourth series of the show was released on DVD in the UK in 2006.